Laguting/The-Vigen-re-Cipher/README.md

 ### How to run in IDE 👩🏻‍💻?
 1. Copy the code to your preferred IDE
 2. Run the program
+3. Enter "Y" if yes or "N" to quit.
+4. Enter the message and keyword.
+5. The program will display the encrypted message.

+*Sample Picture*

 ### How to use in git bash 🚀?